noreno/resampling/README.md

 It also provides an example of how resampling works.
 1. A grid is created.
-2. Each grid point is evaluated assuming standad normal distribution.
+2. Each grid point is evaluated assuming standard normal distribution.
 3. Particles are resampled using the pdf as weights.

 Implementations in R and MATLAB are also available.